 Abigail (female), left, and Pumpkin (male), right, are 6 month old siblings and are two of the nicest cats we’ve had in our ten years of fostering for the Feline Network.
 They are sweet, playful, loving, and funny to watch.
 Neither are high energy kitties and are content being indoor only.
 They quite honestly have no bad habits.
 They would do best in a quiet home that matches their calm personalities.
 Abigail and Pumpkin have luxurious coats of dense, soft fur.
 Abigail’s is longer while Pumpkin’s is shorter.
 You’ll want to pet them forever.
 Both have big beautiful tails.
 Abigail is a special needs kitten in that she has the feline immunodeficiency virus (FIV).
 FIV typically causes a weakening of the cat’s immune system so they are more prone to getting infections such as upper respiratory infection or dental disease.
 Other than that, FIV-positive cats tend to live fairly normal lives, and although their lifespan is unpredictable, some cats even live out a normal life span.
 The FIV virus is not easily transmitted and is mainly spread to other cats through a deep bite wound.
 Hence, cats that are compatible with one another can live together without fear of spreading the disease.
 That is why we chose not to separate Abigail and Pumpkin.
 Casual contact such as sharing food bowls or snuggling is unlikely to cause transmission of the disease.
 FIV is specific to cats and cannot be transmitted to humans or dogs.
 Abigail and Pumpkin must be kept indoors and should be the only cats in the household.
 If you are interested in learning more about Abigail and Pumpkin, please contact Christine at 805-544-6138.

 Harvey (grey and white) is a sweet and outgoing kitten who loves to explore.
 He is very friendly and loves to play with his brother, Oliver.
 Oliver (orange tabby) is an adorable and affectionate little guy.
 Once he gets to know you, he loves to snuggle up and purr.
 Both Oliver and his brother, Harvey, are best friends with the dogs in their foster home.
-Contact Rebecca at 805-264-3596 if you are interested in adopting Harvey or Oliver.
+These cats have been adopted!

 Sweetie is a gentle, indoor kitty who suffered brain damage while being spayed.
 She has lived with her senior owner for two years, but now the owner is in a senior care facility and cannot take care of Sweetie.
 Please think about giving Sweetie a permanent indoor home.
 She is gentle and walks with a pronounced limp.
 Her back legs sometimes buckle underneath her.
 She does not run and has limited climbing ability.
 She would be a great indoor pet for anyone who wants a calm, loving and pet-able cat.
 Please call Tom at Hay Printing at 805-772-3947 if you would like to give Sweetie a loving home.